polarityio/threatconnect/README.md

 # Polarity ThreatConnect Integration

 ThreatConnect is a security operations and analytics platform designed to allow teams to identify, manage, and block threats faster with intelligence.
+For more information about ThreatConnect please visit:

 The Polarity ThreatConnect integration allows Polarity to search for address, file, and email indicators in ThreatConnect.